Fall 20 Changes

 Campus Dining remains in contact with the local health department and will follow CDC and Health Department guidelines.

 With the exception of the Lobby Shop on the main level in Kirkhof Center and vending machines, all Campus Dining locations will be cashless in Fall 2020.
 This will reduce payment handling for guests and staff.
 Meal Plans can be scanned via the barcode on the back of a student ID.
 Personal credit and debit cards, Apple Pay and Campus Dining gift cards are also accepted.

 Will hours change?

 Yes.
 Hours change a little bit every fall.
 With new procedures and policies to protect guests and staff, we are planning for greater changes this fall.
-Hours will be posted to the Campus Dining website as we get closer to the fall semester.
+Any changes to dining location hours are posted to the Campus Dining website.

 Will changes impact wait times?

 Campus Dining has always implemented service styles and processes to keep lines as efficient as possible.
 While lines may appear especially long given the request to socially distance by 6 feet, Campus Dining will continually evaluate wait times and opportunities to decrease the wait.

 Changes will be minimal.
 The Meal Plan lineup includes 10 Meal Plan options.
 The only change is the addition of a 19 Plus plan which will replace the Unlimited Fresh Plan.
 Students who previously selected the Unlimited Fresh Plan will automatically receive the 19 Plus Plan at the same price.
 If students would like a different option, simply click here to select another option.

 How do I know which Meal Plan is best for me?